rohana96/SfM/README.md

 Your goal in this question is to implement initialization for incremental SfM, i.e., reconstruction on two views.

 **Dataset**
-- Run your code on the two images in `data/monument` folder, which also contains noisy keypoint matches.
+- Run your code on the two "real world" images in `data/monument` folder, which also contains "noisy" keypoint matches.

 **Submission**
 - Visualization of the 3D reconstruction from at least two views.
 Example of the visualization: